Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Results

-We measure the trade-off between accuracy and KV cache consumption by measuring the area under the accuracy-cache size curve.
+We measure the trade-off between accuracy and KV cache consumption by measuring the area under the accuracy-cache size curve (\autoref{tab:cache_size_auac}).
 This metric integrates accuracy over the full range of cache sizes, and thus captures a model’s overall robustness to a variety of cache constraints.
 A larger AUAC indicates that a method maintains high accuracy across a wider range of cache budgets, rather than only performing well with high memory usage.
-We can observe that BR outperforms even the teacher policy by 3.6--92.8\% for Qwen and 16.9---196.5\% for Phi across the different ratios and tasks.
+We can observe that BR outperforms even the teacher policy by 3.6--92.8\% for Qwen and 10.9---219.7\% for Phi across the different ratios and tasks.
 For high compression ratios, the number of generated tokens is much higher than during training (e.g., 32{,}000 tokens vs 1{,}000 for 32x compression ratio).
-This is evidence that compression generalizes to much longer sequences than those observed during training.
+This is evidence that compression generalizes to much longer sequences than those observed during training, except for \linsys. \autoref{fig:results:increase} in the appendix visualizes this effect.
+Crucially, despite potentially generating significantly more tokens (up to $32\times$), BR maintains an inference time comparable to the teacher and on average faster than all training-free baselines (\autoref{tab:latency_average_combined}).

-We visualize this effect in \autoref{fig:results:increase}.
-In particular, Qwen and Phi improve by up to 14.5\% and 5.1\% across tasks after 1{,}000 generation tokens.
-The only exception is \linsys, where more generation tokens do not seem to help (as can be seen from \autoref{fig:results:max_cache_size} too).

 Beyond matching teacher accuracy at full context, BR is far more efficient with cache usage.
 In \countdown~and \stargraph, \autoref{fig:results:max_cache_size} shows that BR nearly reaches or even exceeds the teacher’s peak accuracy with fewer than 250 tokens in cache - less than a quarter of the teacher’s required 1{,}000 tokens.
 For instance, in Phi–\countdown, BR surpasses 0.60 accuracy by cache size 100, while the teacher requires more than 800 tokens to reach the same level.
 A similar pattern holds in \stargraph, where BR consistently reaches $>$0.80 accuracy with only a few hundred tokens, whereas the teacher climbs much more gradually.
 The only clear exception is \linsys, where BR improves more slowly and is not able to completely close the gap to the teacher.